Ford Mustang (fifth generation): Motorsports

-2010 model year update
+Updates by model years

 2010 Mustang

-The 2010 model year Mustang was unveiled on November 18, 2008, prior to the Los Angeles International Auto Show.
+Ford presented the 2010 model year Mustang on November 18, 2008, prior to the Los Angeles International Auto Show.
 Production began on January 12, 2009 and it went on sale in March 2009.
 The 2010 Mustang was a revision of the 2005–2009 models, retaining the D2C platform.

-Design and development work began in 2004, with September 29, 2005 being when designer George Saridikas' exterior proposal was chosen, as well as Robert Gelardi's interior proposal under chief S-197 designer Doug Gaffka.
-Doug Gaffka afterward, became immediately responsible for the design of the 2008–2009 Bullitt and the GT500KR, upon MY2010 design selection in 2006.
+Design and development work began in 2004, designer George Saridikas' exterior proposal was chosen on September 29, 2005, along with Robert Gelardi's interior proposal (under chief S-197 designer Doug Gaffka).
+Doug Gaffka subsequently was responsible for the design of the 2008–2009 Bullitt and the GT500KR, on MY2010 design selection in 2006.
 The resulting production exterior design of late 2006 was substantially revised, resulting in better aerodynamic performance (Ford claimed the coefficient of drag was reduced by 4% on V6 models and 7% on GT models, and that the front aerodynamic lift was reduced by 37% for V6 models and 23% for GT models.).

 Specific changes to the exterior include a restyled Mustang emblem, a new headlight design with integrated turn signals, new slimmer side mirror design, a prominent "powerdome" hood, and revised three-lens taillights with LEDs that blink in sequence for turn indication.
 Additionally, the 2010 Mustang GT used smaller fog lights than the 2005–2009 models though they were still mounted in the car's grille.
 Fog lights on V6 models (a part of a revised Pony Package first introduced for 2006) are now mounted in the lower fascia below the grille.
 The radio antenna had been moved to the rear of the car and the lock for the trunk no longer featured a keyhole on the trunk lid, substituting with a remote trunk release only.
 In spite of its changes, the 2010 Mustang's overall exterior dimensions were nearly identical to the 2005–2009 models.